openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Command Structure:

 #.
-Identify your SnapVX snapshot for management on the VMAX, note the name.
+Identify your SnapVX snapshot for management on the PowerMax, note the name.

 #.
 Ensure the source volume is already managed into OpenStack Cinder, note
    the device ID.